stephengold/Garrett/README.md

 ## How to add Garrett to an existing project

+The Garrett Library depends on [Minie].
+However, the Minie dependency is intentionally omitted from Garrett's POM so developers can specify *which* Minie library should be used.

-For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Garrett Library.
-The build tools should automatically resolve the remaining dependencies.
+For projects built using Maven or [Gradle], it is *not* sufficient to specify the dependency on the Garrett Library.
+You must also explicitly specify the Minie dependency.
+The following examples specify "+big3", but "+debug" or the default Minie library should also work.

 ### Gradle-built projects